Iran Pet Passport & Import Regulations

 Your cat or dog must be vaccinated for rabies and other diseases between 30 days and 12 months prior to entering the country.

 An import permit must be filed with Veterinary Services.
 The permit must be filed in person; it cannot be filed online.

 Shortly before travel, a Veterinary Health Certificate for Iran must be completed.
-The form should be endorsed by the Iranian Consulate in the originating country.
+An authorization from Iran Veterinary organization is required before entering the country.

 Internal and External Parasite Treatment

 An internal and external parasite treatment is not required prior to entering Iran but is recommended due to availability of these products in the country.

 Pets must enter Iran via Tehran Imam Khomeini International Airport.
 Dogs and cats can arrive in the cabin, as checked baggage.
 It has been reported to us that pets may not enter Iran as air cargo; but you can confirm this with your airline.
 If your dog or cat is small enough it may travel in the cabin with you or it can go as checked baggage.
 That situation is subject to change and you should check with the Iranian Consulate prior to travel.

 All domestic dogs and cats must be free of evidence of disease communicable to humans when examined at the entry airport.
 If your pet is not in apparent good health, further examination by a licensed veterinarian may be required at your expense.

 Whenever your pet travels to a foreign country like Iran, it is always advisable to carry some form of identification indicating ownership of your cat.